l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 ![Guided LVM][part-disks]

 And if you are experienced - why are you reading this?
-In my case I had no use for /home, so I've placed partitioned it with following scheme:
+In my case I had no use for /home (except storing \*rc files & .ssh), so I've partitioned my system with following scheme:

  Mount point  |  Size
  -------------|-------------